angel-dart/angel/README.md

 ```

 Next, write some logic to be executed whenever a user visits the
 authorization endpoint.
-In most cases, you will want to show a dialog:
+In many cases, you will want to show a dialog:

 ```dart
 @override